SimranMakhija7/blog/content/blog/developblog-day2/index.md

 This is it on developing the blog site.
 Hope it was easy to follow and helpful.

-In my next blog, I will be writing about deploying this site to the internet.
+To deploy this blog site to Netlify (for free😉) follow [this step-by-step guide](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/)!

 Thank you for reading!
 See you then :)